How to create the perfect exhibition plan for event success

 Thinking about your exhibition stand requirements

-Think about what functions your exhibition stand needs to perform:
+Think about what functions your exhibition stand needs to perform.
+Do you:

-- Do you need a meeting room?
-If so, does it need to be a walled, private area?
+Need a meeting room?
+If so, does it need to be a private, enclosed space?

 Make a list of your requirements so the finished product can tick them all off.